Phenotypic Equilibrium as Probabilistic Convergence in Multi-phenotype Cell Population Dynamics: Conclusion and discussion

-Since the phenotypic conversions have been reported in various cellular systems, such as \emph{E.coli} \cite{OTL04} and cancer cells \cite{FK77,YQ12}, we hope that our model here could be applied as a general framework in the study of multi-phenotypic populations of cells.
+Since the phenotypic conversions have been reported in various cellular systems, such as \textit{E.coli} \cite{OTL04} and cancer cells \cite{FK77,YQ12}, we hope that our model here could be applied as a general framework in the study of multi-phenotypic populations of cells.

-This research has some improvement spaces.
+With the improvement of experiment methods, we will accumulate more and more data for single cell.
+In single cell level, the stochasticity is not negligible anymore.
+Thus we should build detailed stochastic models (branching process would be a good framework) for cell population dynamics.
+Such models will provide new insights and predictions.
+In the meanwhile, stochastic process related theories should attract more attention.

+There are some possible improvements about this research.
 First, we assume that the branching process is time homogeneous, namely the birth and death rates keep the same for all time.
 However, as time goes on, the cell density increases, and the birth and death rates should change \cite{ZJ}.
 Thus a possible improvement is to have time-dependent or density-dependent $d_{ij}$.
 Second, we only prove the convergence for $t\to \infty$, but in experiments we only have finite observation time.
 Thus it is meaningful to estimate the convergence rate.
+Third, we only consider finite many phenotypes.
+We find that there is essential difficulty to build similar theory for infinite-type branching processes.
+However, there have been some works considering infinite many mutation states with multitype branching processes, such as \cite{MK15}.